 1. INTRODUCTION

 Although disinformation is not a recent phenomenon, mass audiences, speedy online exchanges and bots in the world of digitized media affect the spread of fake news, leading to a growing political concern regarding its influence on citizens and democracy (European Commission 2018a).
-Across the world, majority of citizens (56%) express concern about the importance of distinguishing “what is real and what is fake on the Internet” (Newman et al. 2020, p.
+Across the world, a majority of citizens (56%) express concern about the importance of distinguishing “what is real and what is fake on the Internet” (Newman et al. 2020, p.
 18).
 In Europe, 77% of young users claim to come across fake news at least once a week (European Commission 2018b: 12).

 Given the intensity with which teens use social media (Anderson and Jiang 2018; Galan et al. 2019), they are often considered vulnerable when exposed to fake news (Herrero-Diz et al. 2020; Wagner and Boczkowski 2019, p.
 875).
 Yet research shows that, among adults, older users were more likely to share fake news during the 2016 US presidential election than younger users (Guess et al. 2019).
 These contrasting results highlight the need to better understand the diversity in users’ interaction with fake news, especially teens, as they are at a key stage in developing political views.
 The circulation of fake news on social media is not linear, nor does it automatically lead to users’ disinformation.

 This chapter proposes a users’ perspective approach to unravel how teens receive and perceive fake news on social media.
-It introduces and contributes to recent studies that analyze how teens interact with news and fake news to better understand their diverse perceptions of the phenomenon and their related practices (Marchi 2012; Galan et al. 2019).
-Drawing on focus groups comprised of Brussels high-school students, we thus aim to understand how teens interact with news and fake news in their mediatized environment.
+It introduces and contributes to recent studies that analyze how young people interact with news and fake news to better understand their diverse perceptions of the phenomenon and their related practices (Marchi 2012; Galan et al. 2019).
+Drawing on focus groups comprised of high-school students in Brussels, we thus aim to understand how teens interact with news and fake news in their mediatized environment.

 This chapter is divided into four main sections.
 Building on journalism and audience studies, the first section identifies three key research foci to help identify essential factors that shape how teens deal with fake news on social media.
 The second section describes our fieldwork.
 The third section presents the main outcomes by examining teens’ interactions with fake news.
 In conclusion, we draw upon insights gained from our research to sketch ways of addressing disinformation among teens.